Maximum Height of Water Table Solution

 Variables Used

-Maximum Height of Water Table - (Measured in Meter) - Maximum Height of Water Table observed.
+Maximum Height of Water Table - (Measured in Meter) - The Maximum Height of Water Table refers to the water table refers to the highest level at which the water table can be found in a given area.

-Length between tile drain - (Measured in Meter) - Length between tile drain considered to establish an approximate expression to the water table profile on a horizontal impervious boundary.
+Length between Tile Drain - (Measured in Meter) - The Length between Tile Drain refers to the approximate expression to the water table profile on a horizontal impervious boundary.

 Coefficient of Permeability - (Measured in Meter per Second) - The Coefficient of Permeability of soil describes how easily a liquid will move through the soil.